-First unscrew the hexagonal plug at the top of the inner tube it is intended to remove. and after slackening the lock nut by which the damper rod is secured to this plug, unscrew the plug, allowing the rod to fall.
+Remove the rubber grommett, then with the spanner 018667 unscrew the top bolt of the inner tube it is intended to remove.
+The damper rod will now be partially withdrawn.
+Slacken the lock nut by which the damper rod is secured to the top bolt, unscrew the bolt and allow the damper rod to fall.
+It is not necessary to remove the adaptor.
 Next proceed to remove the slider as already detailed, except do not disturb the bolt securing the damper tube.
 This damper tube and protruding rod can be removed intact with the slider.
 Now loosen the fork crown clamping screw when it should be possible to draw the entire inner tube assembly down through the crown lug.
 Upon re-assembly, the inner tube is first pushed home as far as possible by hand and then pulled right home by screwing down the top hexagonal plug.
-With this plug tightened down, then proceed to tighten the crown damping screw, after which the hexagonal plug may be removed and a piece of wire passed down through the inner tube.
+With this plug tightened down, then proceed to tighten the crown clamping screw, after which the hexagonal plug may be removed and a piece of wire passed down through the inner tube.
 Loop the bottom end of this wire underneath the damper rod lock nut.
 The slider is then carefully pushed upward while at the same time pulling on the wire until the top end of the damper rod projects sufficiently to permit the screwed plug to be attached and secured with the lock nut, after which the wire may be removed.
 It may be found necessary to apply a little heat to enable the oil seal to be pressed home with the fingers before screwing on the tubular extension.